Several school districts in Conn. receive hoax reports of active shooter: Officials

-FAIRFIELD COUNTY, Conn. — School districts in Fairfield County are sounding the all-clear after hoax phone calls reported an active shooter situation at three different high schools.
+FAIRFIELD COUNTY, Conn. — School districts in several towns across the state are sounding the all-clear after hoax phone calls reported an active shooter situation at a school.

 Westport Superintendent Thomas Scarice said that Staples High School was put into lockdown but that "police have every reason to believe" that it was a false alarm.
 As a precaution, the Westport Police Department searched the school room by room before the lockdown was eventually lifted.